serhanylmz/mcq/huggingface/README.md

 The questions here are a collection of the Swedish medical exams between 2020-02-10 and 2022-05-24.

-All questions here have been obtained from the official website of Umeå University.
+All questions here have been obtained from the official website of Umea University.
 Link: https://www.umu.se/utbildning/sok/kunskapsprov/kunskapsprov-for-lakare/teoretiskt-delprov/